snugel/cas-offinder/README.md

 -------
   The OpenCL library is required to compile Cas-OFFinder.

+  The OpenMP library is optional, for faster processing of 2BIT files.

   To support cross-platform compilation on various operating systems, CMake build system is used (more informations on http://www.cmake.org).